uzakov/lanyon/_posts/2021-09-21-cost-effective-means-of-combatting-domain-phishing.md

 CertStreamMonitor can monitor certificates generated for specific domain strings and associated, store data into sqlite3 database, alert you when sites come online.
 ![Certificate Transparency]({{ site.url }}/public/images/2021/CT.gif)
+To get started you would need to edit at least
+{% highlight js %} SearchKeywords, DetectionThreshold, BlacklistKeywords {% endhighlight %} in the config file.

 ### Notifications